 The FOSDEM conference will take place on January 30-31 in Brussels, Belgium.
 Like every year, there are lots of interesting talks for embedded developers, starting from the Embedded, Mobile and Automotive Devroom, but also the Hardware track, the Graphics track.
 Some talks of the IoT and Security devrooms may also be interesting to embedded developers.

-Thomas Petazzoni, embedded Linux engineer and CTO at Free Electrons, will be present during the FOSDEM conference.
+Thomas Petazzoni, embedded Linux engineer and CTO at Bootlin, will be present during the FOSDEM conference.
 Thomas will also participate to the Buildroot Developers Meeting that will take place on February 1-2 in Brussels, hosted by Google.

 The Linux Kernel Summit is, as Wikipedia says, an annual gathering of the top Linux kernel developers, and is an invitation-only event.